-Through the efforts of this five-phased rehabilitation program, 169 consumers transitioned from the hospital to home and the community, reducing cost of post-acute care and increasing average salary income for those returning to work.
+Through the efforts of this five-phased rehabilitation program, 371 consumers transitioned from the hospital to home and the community, reducing cost of post-acute care and increasing average salary income for those returning to work.
+This was an increase of 120 percent.